 Now with clean books, we can look up a department, or advertising source, or even a particular customer, and see if we are making money.
 It helps us make better decisions and therefore make more money.

 You aren’t going to write anything that’s not already online somewhere.
-Your readers don’t come because you have facts that no one else has.
-They come because they want those facts from YOU.
-Be yourself.
+But your readers don’t come because you have facts that no one else has; they come because they want those facts from you.
+So be yourself.
 Tell personal stories.
-Be vulnerable, admit when you make mistakes.
-Have fun!”
+Be vulnerable and admit when you make mistakes.
+Have fun!

 I guess to simply answer your question … I just be myself.
 It’s the only unique thing about me.